 The Company may issue additional securities in the future in connection with acquisitions, strategic transactions, financings or for other purposes.
 To the extent additional securities are issued, the Company's existing security holders could be diluted and some or all of the Company's financial measures could be reduced on a per share basis.
-Additionally, the Company securities issued in connection with a transaction may not be subject to resale restrictions and, as such, the market price of the Company's securities may decline if certain large holders of the Company securities in connection with an acquisition, sell all or a significant portion of such securities or are perceived by the market as intending to sell such securities.
-In addition, such issuances of securities may impede the Company's ability to raise capital through the sale of additional equity securities in the future.
+Additionally, the Company's securities issued in connection with a transaction may not be subject to resale restrictions and, as such, the market price of the Company's securities may decline if certain large holders of the Company's securities or recipients of the Company's securities in connection with an acquisition, sell all or a significant portion of such securities or are perceived by the market as intending to sell such securities.
+In addition, such issuances of securities may impede the Company's ability to raise capital through the sale of additional equity securities in the future